Eisenstein classes and generating series of modular symbols in $\mathrm{SL}_N$: Locally symmetric spaces and special cycles

 \subsection{Locally symmetric space of $\SL_N(\R)$}

-Let $X$ be the space of real, non-degenerate and positive-definite quadratic forms on $\R^N$.
+Let $X$ be the space of real and positive-definite quadratic forms on $\R^N$.
 We view an element $z \in X$ as a positive definite symmetric matrix, on which the group $\GL_N(\R)^+$ acts transitively by sending $z$ to $gzg^t$.
 The stabilizer of $z=\id_N$ is $K=\SO(N)$ so that we can identify It is a Riemannian manifold of dimension $\frac{N^2+N}{2}$.
 We also have the space $S \subset X$ of symmetric matrices of determinant one.
-Similarly, we have
+Similarly, it can be identified with a homogeneous space

 and the dimension of $S$ is $\frac{N^2+N-2}{2}$.
 The action of $\GL_N(\R)^+$ on $X$ restricts to an action of $\SL_N(\R)$ on $S$.